Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Introduction

 Nevertheless, disentangling fundamental buffet mechanisms from purely geometrical effects remains a considerable challenge.
 Straight-wing experiments are inherently influenced by wind-tunnel side walls, which impose additional three-dimensionality on the problem through flow confinement and corner separations that interact with the primary shock system.
 It should be noted that while attempts to realise nominally-2D buffet experimentally have been made \citep{Jacquin2009,SKNNNA2018,Brion2020_Laminar_Experiment}, it remains difficult to quantify the impact of residual three-dimensionality, especially on wings with low aspect ratios.
 Manufacturing large aspect ratio wings is in fact challenging for assuring structural integrity during the test and accommodating the necessary instrumentation.
 In full-aircraft geometries, even in simplified configurations without high-lift devices or engine nacelles, wing–body junction separations are present, further complicating detailed analysis of the underlying flow physics.
 Although still idealised, span-periodic wings with large aspect ratios (e.g. in Fig.~\ref{fig:CRM_3D}) eliminate the influence of side-wall boundary conditions and enable the isolation and systematic investigation of both the 2D and 3D buffet instabilities in a controlled environment.
 Furthermore, simulations have the additional benefit of providing full access to data from the entire flow field, which is not possible in experiments.

 Owing to the large aspect ratios required for the 3D instability to develop and coexist with the 2D mode \citep{LSH2024_narrow_buffet}, infinite-wing configurations to date have almost always been limited to low-fidelity RANS/URANS simulations \citep{PDL2020,DR2020} and GSA approaches \citep{CGS2019,PBDSR2019,PDBLS2021,HT2021}.
-However, the validity of these results is often questioned due to the limitations inherent to turbulence models, which are known to perform poorly in the presence of largely separated boundary layers and unsteadiness.
-High-fidelity approaches such as the implicit large eddy simulations in this work \citep{grinstein2007implicit} (often referred to as quasi direct numerical simulation (QDNS, \citet{Spalart2000_QDNS})) aim to overcome these limitations by solving the unsteady compressible Navier–Stokes equations directly without statistical averaging, modelling assumptions, or parameter tuning, thereby enabling a more accurate representation of the relevant unsteady flow physics and shock-induced boundary-layer separation \citep{grinstein2007implicit,RITOS_ILES_DNS}.
+However, the validity of these results is often questioned due to the limitations inherent to approximate turbulence models, which are known to be inaccurate/inconsistent in the presence of largely separated boundary layers and unsteadiness.
+These flow features are commonplace in off-design aerodynamics phenomena such as buffet and stall.
+In practice, reproducing the low-frequency buffet unsteadiness with URANS often requires careful model selection, specific model corrections, and thorough sensitivity studies/tuning with respect to numerical settings, particularly for grid resolution/topology and temporal discretization (time step and sub-iterations).
+Also, the interplay between small-scale turbulence and three-dimensional buffet cell structures remains a critical, unresolved question.
+High-fidelity approaches such as the implicit large eddy simulations in this work \citep{grinstein2007implicit} aim to overcome these limitations by solving the unsteady compressible Navier–Stokes equations directly without statistical averaging, modelling assumptions, or parameter tuning, thereby enabling a more accurate representation of the relevant unsteady flow physics and shock-induced boundary-layer separation \citep{grinstein2007implicit,RITOS_ILES_DNS}.
 Despite their clear advantages, the computational cost of LES/DNS simulations has naturally been limited to quasi-2D buffet \citep{FK2018,Moise2023_AIAAJ} on extremely small aspect ratios ($AR = L_z / c \sim 0.05$–$0.25$, where $L_z$ is the spanwise width and $c$ the airfoil chord), which are insufficient to capture fully-3D buffet structures of wavelength $\lambda_{z,3D} \sim 1$–$1.5c$, or, even, provide domain independent solutions of the 2D mode \citep{LSH2024_narrow_buffet}.